 Jim Bianco

-Agrees the 10-year specificity is unsustainable.
-Strong growth (4.3% GDP) and inflation in the upper 2% range will produce higher 10-year yields in 2026.
+Confirms the specificity points to political influence.
+Argues this can't last forever; 2026 economics will dominate.
+Strong growth (4.3% GDP) and inflation in upper 2% will produce higher 10-year yields in 2026.

-Asks about the global bond market center of gravity, specifically Japan.
+Asks about the global bond market center of gravity shifting from China to Japan.

 speaker1